ValdryanIvandito/cardano-basic-transaction-guide/3-metadata.md

 # Metadata

-This documentation explains how to perform a transaction with metadata in Cardano.
+This documentation explains how to perform a metadata transaction in Cardano.
 Follow the steps below:

 ## Generate Wallet Address (Optional)